BetterThanTomorrow/calva/docs/site/fiddle-files.md

 It can be tempting to put your **Fiddle** files directory on the classpath for the `dev` alias/profile, but it is most often a mistake (will depend on your particular use of fiddle files, but generally).
 Instead load/evaluate fiddle files when you need them (e.g. by using the command for it mentioned above).
 The REPL does not need something to be on the classpath in order to evaluate it.

 When you want your fiddle code to be evaluated in the same workspace as its corresponding **Source** file, you can use the same namespace declaration for both files.
-The linter might complain, but the REPL will be happily comply.
+The linter might complain, but the REPL will happily comply.

 If you primarily evaluate the fiddle file using the provided command for it, from the **Source** files, you can omit the namespace declaration, and Calva will evaluate it in the namespace of the **Source** file.